ibrahim-netto/portfolio/README.md

 CEI Technology is a software development and IT consulting firm.

+Espelho Digital is an application offered as a product by CEI Tecnologia for the real estate market.

+The objective of this project is to allow its users to book and purchase lots in new real estate development launches using desktop computers and mobile devices in real time.

 <video width="100%" autoplay loop>
   <source src="https://ibrahim-netto.github.io/portfolio/assets/videos/espelho-digital.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

+In addition, the application offers an interactive 3D experience for the user with the project's floor plan, showing its characteristics such as the position of the sunrise, green areas, leisure areas, streets, block filters, size, price etc.

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/espelho-digital-1.png "Espelho Digital")

+With a few clicks, the user chooses his lot, down payment value, installments plan and contract acceptance to finally make the down payment with PIX (Brazilian bank payment system) by QR-Code.

+The project revolutionized the way to buy lots in the Brazilian real estate market, also becoming a viable alternative for clients who prefer not to leave their homes in view of the restrictions imposed by Covid-19.
+The project is an absolute success, processing more than USD 180,000 in less than 24 hours per launch.

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/espelho-digital-2.png "Espelho Digital")

+For the development, Node.js with Apollo framework, GraphQL API and WebSockets was used as back-end, payment processing integrated with Mercado Pago, React with MUI for the front-end and Three.js for 3D user interaction.

-##### Keywords: node.js, apollo server, graphql, mongoose, mongodb, html5, css3, javascript, react, threejs, mui, material design, qr-code, mercado pago, 3D
+##### Keywords: node.js, apollo server, graphql, web sockets, mongoose, mongodb, html5, css3, javascript, react, threejs, mui, material design, qr-code, mercado pago, 3D

 ### Gestão Digital